DavidTunnell/timed-and-scored-multiple-choice-quiz/README.md

 # Timed and Scored Multiple Choice Quiz
-This is a JavaScript, HTML, CSS project from scratch for a gamified multiple choice quiz that is saveable to local storage.
+This is a JavaScript, HTML, CSS project for a gamified multiple choice quiz that is saveable to local storage.
+The timer starts at 90 seconds (by default).
+Each incorrect answer reduces the timer by 10 seconds (by default).
+When the array of questions is finished being iterated though there is a score given and the ability to save the score to a scoreboard.
 It includes the following pieces of functionality.

 1. HTML/CSS Styling
 2. JavaScript Objects/Arrays/Data Structures